Paul McCartney gets back to where he once belonged with surprise gig

 LONDON — Beatles legend Sir Paul McCartney plays such big gigs that even if you get a ticket you'll probably have to watch him through binoculars.

-So it was unsurprising that he sparked a frenzy Thursday by announcing that a very, very select group of fans would be treated to a rare, symbolic and altogether more intimate experience.
+So it was unsurprising that he sparked a frenzy Thursday by treating a very, very select group of fans to a rare, symbolic and altogether more intimate experience.

-McCartney, 76, announced on Twitter that he would play a surprise show at The Cavern Club, a cramped cellar venue in Liverpool where The Fab Four made their name more than 50 years ago.
+McCartney, 76, played a surprise show at the Cavern Club, a cramped cellar venue in Liverpool where the Fab Four made their name more than 50 years ago.
+He announced the gig via Twitter.

 In comparison to the stadiums and arenas to which McCartney is accustomed — around 184,000 people watched him perform in Rio de Janeiro in 1990 — the club holds just 350 people.